briansmith/ring/BUILDING.md

 Additional Features that are Useful for Development
 ---------------------------------------------------

-The `use_heap` feature enables functionality that uses the heap.
-This is on by default.
-Disabling it is useful for code running in kernel space and some embedded applications.
-For now some RSA, ECDH, and ECDSA signing functionality still uses the heap.
-This feature will go away once RSA signing is the only feature that uses the heap.

 The `internal_benches` feature enable benchmarks of internal functions.
 These benchmarks are only useful for people hacking on the implementation of *ring*.
 (The benchmarks for the *ring* API are in the